Would you prefer another study location? Click here

 Upon successful completion of the course and the External Regulatory Exams, students are eligible to apply for their Nationally Recognised, Unrestricted Electrical License, enabling them to work as Electricians in a wide range of industries.

 There are no set prerequisites for this course.
 However, it is recommended that you have a successful minimum of year 10 level of education and satisfactory numeracy and literacy skills to undertake this course.
-You may apply if you have satisfactorily completed Pre-Apprenticeship Electrical.
+You may apply if you have satisfactorily completed electrical pre-apprenticeship.

-Applicants must be signed into a contract of employment as an Electrical Apprentices with an employer to enrol in this course.
+Applicants must be employed as an electrical apprentice to enrol in this course.

 You need to be employed in this field before commencing this course.
 If you are currently not employed in this field please contact the Skills and Jobs centre for further advice on 1300 648 911.